 If you have kids in Frisco, chances are you’ve heard of “Ms. Pat.”
 Pat DeLange, the owner of FriscoSwim, is a fixture in the local swimming community.
 She’s a life-long swimmer, competing in the sport since she was just five years old.
 In 2006, Pat was coaching for the FASST swim team and working as a paraprofessional at Corbell Elementary when a friend suggested she teach swim lessons.
 And FriscoSwim was born!

-Marla Finley’s son is a perfect example of how the personalized instruction allows for students to progress quickly.
+Marla Finley’s son is a perfect example of how personalized instruction allows students to progress quickly.
+Marla shared,

 There are many well-respected swim teachers in Frisco who work out of their home or HOA pools during the summer.
 Their schedules often fill up quickly, and you usually find out about them by word-of-mouth.
 A few I’ve heard great things about include: